 The media relations guy took the mic from me and gave me a look that reminded me of the Soup Nazi character in the series Seinfeld.
 “No more questions for you!”.
-I could almost hear the rest of the media throng mumbling “what an idiot!” to themselves.
+I could almost hear the rest of the media throng mumbling “what an idiot!”.
 Back to media 101 summer school for me!

 All I could do was sit there and pretend I was completely intrigued with all of the other questions and answers shared during the presser, when in truth, I just wanted to get the heck out of there!
 Time just seemed to slow down!
 I was pissed.
 I was pissed because, one, I thought I had a great question, two, I thought it warranted a longer answer and three, I thought..no wait, I knew The Great One was wrong!
 I had been in a room filled with pro athletes before.
-Adaptation and change only take place when it benefits the individual.
-I get the entire team sport thing but it has been my experience that great team players are great team players when it benefits them.
+Adaptation and the ability to change is key to any success.

 If you google search “football player ear-holes the greatest hockey player ever” you won’t find anything because after taking a couple of deep breaths, I chose to take the high road and keep my emotions in check.
 Why?
 Because I knew I was right.
 Talent doesn’t always win out.
 The ability to adapt does.

-It took some time (6 months) but I was eventually proven right.
+It took some time (approx. 6 months) but I was eventually proven right.